rapidsai/cudf/cpp/doxygen/developer_guide/TESTING.md

         using T = TypeParam;
     }

-To specify the list of types to use, instead of GTest's `::testing::Types<...>`, libcudf provides `cudf::test::Types<...>` which is a custom, drop-in replacement for `::testing::Types`.
+To specify the list of types to use, instead of GTest's `testing::Types<...>`, libcudf provides `cudf::test::Types<...>` which is a custom, drop-in replacement for `testing::Types`.
 In this example, all tests using the `TypedTestFixture` fixture will run once for each type in the list defined in `TestTypes` (`int, float, double`).